Should I add a long-term care rider to my life insurance policy?

-A long-term care rider can help cover the medical costs associated with aging, providing peace of mind as you get older.
-But it’s not the right solution for everyone and will likely increase your insurance costs.
+A long-term care rider can help cover medical costs you may incur as you age, But this add-on isn’t the right solution for everyone and will likely increase your insurance costs.

 Headshot of Rebecca Shoenthal